Glideforce MD122004-P Medium-Duty Linear Actuator with Feedback: 100kgf, 4" Stroke (3.9" Usable), 0.58"/s, 12V

 This 12 V medium-duty (MD) linear actuator can lift loads up to 100 kgf [225 lbs or 1000 N] and can withstand static loads up to 450 kgf [1000 lbs or 4500 N].
 It has a maximum speed of 14.7 mm/s [0.58″/s] at no load and 10.4 mm/s [0.41″/s] at the maximum load.
-Limit switches at each end make the actuator easy to control over its full range of motion, and the worm drive ensures that the shaft will hold its position even when unpowered.
-This version has a 4-inch stroke and a feedback potentiometer that lets you determine where the actuator is in its stroke.
+Limit switches at each end make the actuator easy to control over its full range of motion.
+The shaft holds its position when unpowered.
+This version has a 4-inch stroke (3.9″ usable) and a feedback potentiometer that lets you determine where the actuator is in its stroke.

 Alternatives available with variations in these parameter(s): nominal stroke length feedback potentiometer included?